11 Reasons Why Getting An MBA Is Better Than Getting A CFA

 So there’s a lot more to be broken down here.

-We reached out to sources who hold either CFA charters or MBA degrees to find out what makes one better than the other.
-Agree to disagree?
+We reached out to sources that hold either CFA charters or MBA degrees to find out what makes one better than the other.
+This time around we’re featuring the MBA, but don’t worry the CFA will get its day.

+According to our sources, Business School is where you to meet people -- your classmates, faculty, speakers, recruiters.
+They all come to you.

+The CFA Institute is trying to get better, but it just doesn't have the close knit alumni community that Business Schools around the country have been fostering for decades.
+If you think you'll need that, the MBA is a better option.

 Yes, you'll likely concentrate in a certain skill set, but with the variety of business classes at your disposal, the MBA is better for working in different kinds of jobs from business journalism to the C-suite.